galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### Selects

-- Additional parameters can be text or numeric form fields, or select parameters where a set of prespecified options are presented to the user.
+- Additional parameter types are selected from a drop down list including text, numeric or select parameters where a set of prespecified options are presented to the user.
 - There is a repeat on the ToolFactory form to collect the select's pairs of names and values for options.
+It is clumsy and suitable only for a limited number of selects.
+- In a persistent development environment, that's not such a problem since the form can be reproduced by selecting `redo` on the job.
 - Galaxyxml generates appropriate select parameters on the generated tool as shown in the select demonstration tool.

 > ### {% icon details %} `select_test` collection output demonstration tool generated XML